greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/staging-monitoring_1_1.md

 ---
-title: "Staging Monitoring"
+title: Staging Monitoring
-description: "How Staging is monitored and how traffic is generated"
+description: How Staging is monitored and how traffic is generated
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/staging-monitoring_1_1/
+linkTitle: Staging Monitoring
+type: docs
 ---

 [Staging environment](../../../engineering/infrastructure/environments/#staging) has the same [service-level monitoring rules as Production](../):